Have you ever struggled with how to let go and relinquish control? Do you allow God to fight your battles for you?

 I’ve been learning to wait.

-I’ve been learning to trust.
+I’ve also been learning to trust.

-I’ve been learning to let go and let God work.
+I have been learning to let go and let God work.

 Though I can’t see it, and though I don’t know what exactly He’s doing, I have let go and want His will to be done; whatever that means.